Hybrid Mechanisms: Trading off Strategyproofness and Efficiency of Random Assignment Mechanisms: Partially Strategyproof Hybrid Mechanisms

-For the construction of \URBIr-partially strategyproof hybrid mechanisms, the pair of component mechanisms $(f,g)$ must satisfy the following requirement: \begin{definition}[Hybrid-admissible] The pair $(f,g)$ is \emph{hybrid-admissible} if $f$ is strategyproof, and $g$ is weakly invariant and weakly less varying than $f$. \end{definition} We are now ready to present our first main result. \begin{theorem} For any setting $(N,M,\mathbf{q})$, any hybrid-admissible pair $(f,g)$, and any bound $r\in [0,1)$, there exists a positive mixing factor $\beta \in (0,1]$ such that the hybrid $h_{\beta}(f,g)$ is \URBIr-partially strategyproof in the setting $(N,M,\mathbf{q})$. \end{theorem} \begin{proof}Proof [outline (formal proof in Appendix \ref{app.subsec.thm_construction})] Consider an agent of type $t:a_1 \succ\ldots\succ a_m$ and a misreport $t':a_1 \succ\ldots\succ a_K \succ a_{K+1}' \succ\ldots\succ a_m'$, where the positions of the first $K$ objects remain unchanged.
-The key insight is that we only need to consider cases where the allocation of $a_{K+1}$ strictly decreases under $f$.
-If less of $a_K$ is allocated, this has a negative effect on the overall expected utility from misreport $t'$.
-We show that for any agent with utility in \URBIr\ and for sufficiently small $\beta > 0$, this negative effect is sufficient to make the expected utility from reporting $t'$ lower than the expected utility from reporting $t$.
-Finally, we show that $\beta > 0$ can be chosen uniformly for all type profiles and misreports, while it may depend on the mechanism and the setting. \end{proof} For a mechanism designer, Theorem \ref{thm:construction} has the following important interpretation: given any setting, any desired bound $r \in [0,1)$, and any hybrid-admissible pair of mechanisms, a non-trivial hybrid can be constructed that is \URBIr-partially strategyproof for the desired bound in that setting.
-Intuitively, we would like to choose a mixing factor $\beta$ as large as possible as long as \URBIr-partial strategyproofness is not violated, because the higher $\beta$, the more of the more efficient component $g$ is included.
-Theorem \ref{thm:construction} yields that a non-trivial $\beta$ can be found.
-In Section \ref{sec.numeric}, we present numerical results for instantiations with \RSD\ and \PS, as well as \RSD\ and \ABM, which show that the maximal mixing factor can be significant.
+We are now ready to formulate hybrid-admissibility. \begin{definition}[Hybrid-Admissible] A pair $(\f,\g)$ is \emph{hybrid-admissible} if \begin{enumerate}[(1)] \item $\f$ is strategyproof, \item $\g$ is upper invariant, \item $\g$ is weakly less varying than $\f$. \end{enumerate} \end{definition} The following Theorem \ref{thm:construction} is our first main result.
+It shows that under hybrid-admissibility, the degree of strategyproofness $\rho(\h)$ of hybrid mechanisms varies in a non-degenerate fashion for varying mixing factors $\beta \in [0,1]$. \begin{theorem} \ThmConstructionStatement \end{theorem} \begin{proof}[Proof Outline (formal proof in Appendix \ref{app:proofs:construction})] Consider agent $i$ with $P_i: a_1 \succ \ldots \succ a_m$ and a misreport $ P_i: a_1 \succ \ldots \succ a_K \succ a_{K+1}' \succ \ldots \succ a_m'$, where the positions of the first $K$ objects remain unchanged.
+The key insight is that we only need to consider cases where $i$'s assignment of $a_{K+1}$ \emph{strictly decreases} under $\f$.
+If $i$ receives less of $a_{K+1}$, this has a negative effect on $i$'s expected utility from reporting $P_i'$.
+We show that for utility functions in \URBIr\ and sufficiently small $\beta > 0$, this negative effect suffices to make the misreport $P_i'$ useless.
+Finally, $\beta > 0$ can be chosen uniformly for all preference profiles and misreports (while it may depend on the mechanisms and the setting). \end{proof}

+Theorem \ref{thm:construction} confirms our intuition about the manipulability of hybrids $\h$ when $\beta$ varies between 0 and 1.
+For mechanism designers, this result is good news: given any setting, a hybrid-admissible pair of mechanisms and a minimal acceptable degree of strategyproofness $\underline\rho \in [0,1)$, we can always find a non-trivial hybrid (i.e., $\h$ with $\beta > 0$) that is $\underline\rho$-partially strategyproof.
+The fact that a \emph{strictly positive} $\beta$ can be chosen implies that any (even small) relaxation of strategyproofness can enable improvements on the efficiency-dimension.